-Part 2: Political analysis

-The methods and practice of political analysis is the focus of study.
+Part 2: Political analysis The methods and practice of political analysis are the focus of this module.
 The principles and problems underpinning different approaches and methods of political analysis are described and explained.
 This includes the nature, methods and use of comparative analysis, forecasting, risk analysis, performance evaluation and the political audit.
 These analytical methods are positioned in a political and policy context, with emphasis on practical application.
-Applicable examples and case studies are used throughout.
+Applicable examples and case studies are used throughout and differ year-on-year depending on domestic and international developments.

-Module credits 30.00 NQF Level 07 Service modules ervice modules Faculty of Education Prerequisites STW 210, STW 220 will be required for students who completed STW 110, STW 120 at year level 1 and AFT 220, STW 211 will be required for students who completed AFT 121, STW 111 at year level 1.
-Contact time act time 1 discussion class per week, 2 lectures per week Language of tuition Module is presented in English and Setswana
+Module credits 30.00

+NQF Level 07

+Service modules Faculty of Education

+Prerequisites STW 210, STW 220 will be required for students who completed STW 110, STW 120 at year level 1 and AFT 220, STW 211 will be required for students who completed AFT 121, STW 111 at year level 1.

+Contact time 1 discussion class per week, 2 lectures per week

+Language of tuition Module is presented in English and Setswana

+Department African Languages

+Period of presentation Semester 1